 This is one of those recipes that truly is so simple it almost doesn't deserve a post.
 All you need to make this whipped coffee at home is 4 ingredients:

 First, you combine the instant coffee, sugar, and hot water in a small bowl and whisk them together with a hand mixer or stand mixer until stiff peaks form.
 It will take about 3-4 minutes, and the mixture will turn light golden-brown.
 It will resemble an airier peanut butter.

-Then, you spoon it over a glass full of milk or ice and milk to serve.
-You can top it with cocoa powder, cinnamon, chocolate shavings, or whatever you might typically sprinkle over your coffee.
+Then, you spoon the beaten coffee mixture over a glass full of cold milk (or ice cubes and milk) to serve.
+Feel free to use whatever kind of milk you prefer-- skim, 2%, almond milk, soy milk-- whatever you have on hand.
+Once it's all mixed together, you can top it with cocoa powder, cinnamon, chocolate shavings, or whatever you might typically sprinkle over your coffee.

-Before sipping, stir it all together until smooth, then use a straw to slurp away!
+Before sipping, stir it all together until you get a smooth, creamy iced coffee, then use a straw to slurp away!

 CAN I MAKE IT WITHOUT INSTANT COFFEE?

 Unfortunately, instant coffee is generally the lowest quality coffee out there, as it's essentially made of leftovers that are ground and dried.
 I often use it when cooking and baking as it tends to deepen flavors like chocolate or chilis (check out these brownies by the way) but I typically wouldn't make my morning drink with instant coffee.
 That being said, this is Dalgona Coffee surprisingly good if you think of it as more of a treat than quality artisan drink.

 If you're thinking, "No big deal, Morgan, I'll just make it with regular ground coffee!" just pump the breaks for one second.

 This is due to a couple of reasons: